MoiCoquille/Indalit-Website2/content/blog/aws-guard-duty.md

 banner = "img/blog/aws-guard-duty.jpg"
-alt = "AWS Guard Duty for Security" author = "Veronique Robitaille"
+alt = "AWS Guard Duty for Security" author = "Veronique Robitaille" dyn_more = """
+For more information on Amazon Web Services GuardDuty see: <a href="https://aws.amazon.com/about-aws/whats-new/2017/11/announcing-amazon-guardduty-intelligent-threat-detection/" target="_blank">New Amazon GuardDuty Service Launched</a>.
+"""
 +++
 Did you know AWS launched Amazon GuardDuty?
 This is a threat detection service which analyses events from AWS CloudTrail, VPC Flow Logs and more.
-<br /><br />
-For more information on Amazon Web Services GuardDuty see: <https://aws.amazon.com/about-aws/whats-new/2017/11/announcing-amazon-guardduty-intelligent-threat-detection/>